almereyda/awesome-starred/README.md

 ## R

+- [shiny_corona](https://github.com/stefanreifenberg/shiny_corona) - Shiny app for german corona cases
+- [Sankey-Chart-in-R](https://github.com/tanaymukherjee/Sankey-Chart-in-R) - Sankey diagrams are a type of flow diagram in which the width of the arrows is proportional to the flow rate.
+The illustration shows a Sankey diagram that represents all the primary energy flows into a factory.
+The widths of the bands are linearly proportional to energy production, utilization and loss.
+- [LocationHistory](https://github.com/alextsfox/LocationHistory) - Python script to convert a google takeout location history archive into an animated movie
 - [ShinyBudgetAnalysis](https://github.com/paulheider/ShinyBudgetAnalysis) - A Shiny app (R-based dashboard) that gives insight into your GnuCash budget habits over time.
 - [transitdatatoolkit](https://github.com/weatherpattern/transitdatatoolkit) -
 - [blogdown](https://github.com/rstudio/blogdown) - Create Blogs and Websites with R Markdown